yatesco/seafile-docs/deploy_pro/deploy_in_a_cluster.md

 }
 ```

-If you enable thumbnail feature, you'd better set thumbnail storage path to a **Shared Folder**, so that every node will create/get thumbnail through the same **Shared Folder** instead respectively.
+If you enable thumbnail feature, you'd better set thumbnail storage path to a **Shared Folder**, so that every node will create/get thumbnail through the same **Shared Folder**.

 ```
 THUMBNAIL_ROOT = 'path/to/shared/folder/'